Salmon Fishing in Pennsylvania: A Guide For Anglers

 Coho Salmon: Though smaller in size, Coho salmon are renowned for their resilience and impressive fighting skills.
 Despite averaging around 10 pounds, these feisty fish put up a fight akin to opponents twice their size.

-Pink Salmon: Pink salmon sightings are rare and generally associated with natural reproduction from past stocking endeavors.
-While their numbers are generally low, the far northern reaches of Lake Superior, particularly those stocked by Minnesota DNR, offer a different story.
+Pink Salmon: Pink salmon sightings are rare and generally associated with natural reproduction from past stocking endeavors or strays from Lake Huron.

 Pennsylvania Salmon’s Appetite in the River